Healthy Pumpkin Pancakes

 • Maple syrup.
 Adds a little natural sweetness to the pancakes.
 You can also use agave nectar or coconut syrup.

 • Milk of choice.
-Any plant based milk works, like almond milk or oat milk.
-You may need more than the recommended amount.
+Any milk works, like almond milk or oat milk.
+Depending on the thickness of your batter, you may need more or less.

 How to make healthy pumpkin pancakes

+Step 2- Cook.
 Heat a non-stick pan on medium heat, and once hot, pour 1/4 cup portions of the batter onto it.
-Cook the pancakes for 2-3 minutes, before flipping and cooking for a further 3 minutes.
-Repeat the process until all the pancake batter is used up.
+Cook the pancakes for 2-3 minutes before flipping and cooking for a further 3 minutes.

-• The pancake batter will be thick and smooth, but it wouldn’t be overly pourable.
-We expect this and if you want thinner pancakes, you can add more milk.
+• The pancake batter will be thick and smooth, but it won’t be overly pourable.
+This is expected, and if you want thinner pancakes, you can add more milk.

 • If you don’t have vinegar, you can also use lemon juice or orange juice.